bbejeck/KafkaStreamsInAction2ndEdition/spring-kafka/README.md

  java -jar build/libs/spring-kafka.jar
 ```

+Once the application is running, point your browser to `localhost:7076` and you'll see Interactive Queries in action as you'll see a table summary of the loan transactions which is a live view of the loan application aggregation that Kafka Streams is performing.

+//SCREEN SHOT HERE

 To run one of the other applications contained in the repo you would do the following: